anuragkumarak95/wordnet/README.md

     )

     '''
-    this function returns a list of Word entities.
+    this function returns a dict of Word entities, with word as key.
     '''
     ```